Facilitator: Amelia Greenberg, Deputy Director, SPTF.

 Members: Open to all.

 Making the Case for Outcomes Management to Financial Service Providers (FSPs)

-Click here to read Making the Case for Outcomes Management to Financial Service Providers (FSPs).
+Click here to read Making the Case for Outcomes Management to Financial Service Providers (FSPs) in English, and here for the French version of the document.

 Guidelines on Outcomes Management for Financial Service Providers

 Click here to read the Guidelines on Outcomes Management for FSPs, and here for the French version of the document.
 These guidelines describe 10 steps for practical and effective outcomes management.

 Guidelines on Outcomes Management for Investors